-The story takes place in Promise, Texas, a once promising town that has become a run down wasteland where the fields are dry, businesses are failing and kids look forward to growing up and escaping the hopelessness of it all.
+The story takes place in Promise, Texas, a once promising town that has become a run down wasteland of dry fields, failing businesses, and kids looking forward to that first chance to grow up and get out.
 Just when it seems as if things can't get worse, a young boy comes out of nowhere with nothing but the clothes on his back and a strange mat tucked under his arm.
-The boy, Gabriel (Gavin Casalegno), brings a message of hope for the people of Promise, but will the people of Promise receive his message?
+The boy, Gabriel (Gavin Casalegno), brings a message of hope for the people of Promise.
+Will the people of Promise receive his message?

-isn't a film for the non-believer, with its relentless devotion to faith and God as the answer for all that is plaguing the town of Promise and its people.
-While the film isn't likely appeal to those who would consider themselves non-Christians, it is an example of the improving quality of Christian cinema.
-The Dove Foundation approved film is a film that emphasizes the love of God and the power of prayer in overcoming all that life has throw at us.
-It also is a film that addresses head-on the skepticism that Christians often meet in a society that has become leery of those who do good and of the presence of miracles in life.
+I Am Gabriel isn't a film for the non-believer, with its relentless devotion to faith and God as the answer for all that is plaguing the town of Promise and its people.
+While the film isn't likely to appeal to those who would consider themselves non-Christians, it is an example of the improving quality of Christian cinema.
+The Dove Foundation-approved film is a film that emphasizes the love of God and the power of prayer in overcoming all that life throws at us.
+I Am Gabriel is also is a film that addresses head-on the skepticism that Christians often meet in a society that has become leery of those who do good for no apparent reason and of the presence of miracles in life.